 This course focuses on the development of a healthy lifestyle through the introduction of lifelong fitness activities in a non-competitive classroom environment.
-Through the development of skills and practice in yoga, aerobics, swimming and aquabics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-be-
+Through the development of skills and practice in yoga, aerobics, swimming and aquabics, and a variety of athletic training methods, students will explore personal fitness goal-setting and lifelong physical well-being.
+Prerequisite: None